-5.13 CLASSIFICATION REVIEW AND NEW POSITION CREATION
+3.12 CLASSIFICATION REVIEW AND NEW POSITION CREATION

-To provide a standard of reviewing changes and the need for efficiencies within a department regarding job process and duties.
+To provide a standard for reviewing changes and the need for efficiency within a department regarding job processes and duties.

-The county recognizes the importance of rigorous adherence and discipline as it relates to the underlying assumptions and principles on which the county's pay plan was developed.
+The county recognizes the importance of rigorous adherence and discipline regarding the underlying assumptions and principles on which the county's pay plan was developed.
 Therefore, all reviews for classification changes and new positions will be submitted to the county's wage schedule consultant for analysis.
-In addition, this allows for the County to maintain an unbiased review of the jobs in question.
-All job changes shall be documented and no reclassification requests shall be granted unless the job evaluation system indicates as such or there is a demonstrated market condition determined by the consultant that would warrant such an adjustment.
+In addition, this allows the county to maintain an unbiased review of the jobs in question.
+All job changes shall be documented, and no reclassification requests shall be granted unless the job evaluation system indicates as such or there is a demonstrated market condition determined by the consultant that would warrant such an adjustment.